hako-mikan/sd-webui-regional-prompter/README.md

 ### Use base prompt
 Check this if you want to use the base prompt, which is the same prompt for all areas.
 Use this option if you want the prompt to be consistent across all areas.
 When using base prompt, the first prompt separated by BREAK is treated as the base prompt.
 Therefore, when this option is enabled, one more BRAKE-separated prompt is required than Divide ratios.
+Automatically turned on when ADDBASE is entered.

 ### Base ratio
 Sets the ratio of the base prompt; if 0.2 is setted, the base ratio is 0.2.
 It can also be specified for each region, and can be entered as 0.2, 0.3, 0.5, etc. If a single value is entered, the same value is applied to all areas.